VulpesSARL/MiniNT5-Tools/README.md

 # MiniNT5 Tools

-Scripts & Tools to customized Windows PE to my like.
+Scripts & Tools to customize Windows PE to my like.
 Also adds 32 Bit application support to the 64 Bit Windows PE Image.
 Really small, ca. 525MiB for the 64 Bit image, ca. 340MiB for the 32 Bit Image.
 Can be booted from every media like CD-ROM, USB Sticks and even from Network (PXE).